Looking after your knee replacement

 Don’t sit with your legs crossed for the first six weeks.
 You can try kneeling on a soft surface after three months when the scar tissue has healed enough.
 Kneeling may never be completely comfortable but should become easier as the scar tissue hardens.

 You should be able to manage light household tasks like dusting or washing dishes.
 But avoid heavier jobs like vacuuming or changing the beds, or get help with them, for the first three months.
+Avoid standing for long periods as this could lead to your ankles swelling.
 If you’re ironing, sit down if possible and take care not to twist.
+Avoid reaching up or bending down for the first six weeks.

 You'll probably be able to drive again six weeks after a full knee replacement or about three weeks after a partial knee replacement.
 If you’ve had surgery on your left knee and you drive an automatic you should be able to drive earlier as long as you’re not taking strong painkillers.